kyleconroy/ssf/README.md

-# Simple Sensor Format
+# Standard Sensor Format

-This is the definition of the Sensor Sample Format, a modern metrics format with the following goals:
+This is the definition of the Standard Sensor Format, a modern metrics format with the following goals:

-* JSON formatted for ease of generation and consumption
 * Familiarity due to similarities to [StatsD](https://github.com/etsy/statsd) fields like name and sample rate
 * Orthogonal tagging for many dimensions
-* Inclusion of units for improved ergonomics after storage
+* Inclusion of unit for improved ergonomics after storage
 * An "event" type for aperiodic, human-readable stuff
 * Optional trace fields for use with tracing sytems
 * Status code for signaling health